Android Debug Mode

 DebugMode enables you to see the event data logged by your app in near real-time.
 This is very useful for validation purposes during the instrumentation phase of development and can help you discover errors and mistakes in your Analytics implementation and confirm that all events and user properties are logged correctly.

-In DebugMode events are logged every 10 seconds and are stored in offline mode up to 1 hour.
+In DebugMode events saved to local storage are pushed to REST API every 10 seconds and are stored in offline mode up to 1 hour.

 Additionally, in DebugMode you will get all the logging printed in Logcat.